7h1b0/todos/README.md

 - Firefox >= 60
 - Chrome >= 70

-:warning: Edge is not supported as it not support `getAll` on `objectStore`.
+:warning: Edge is not supported as it doesn't support `getAll` on `objectStore`.

 ## Prerequisite